Adversarial Training Reduces Information and Improves Transferability: Does invertibility contradict IB?

 \begin{definition}[Effective image] Let $\bar{z}=f_w(x)$, and let $f_w$ be the model trained with $\norm{\delta}_2 \leq \varepsilon$.
 We define effective image $x_{\text{eff},\varepsilon}$ at level $\varepsilon$, the solution of the following problem:

-where $n \sim N(w, \Sigma^\star)$ and $\Sigma^\star = \beta F^{-1}(w)$. \end{definition} The idea of under effective images is to simulate the training conditions by artificially injecting the noise that approximate SGD.
-In this manner we can visualize how AT controls the information conveyed by the images.
+where $n \sim N(w, \Sigma^\star)$ and $\Sigma^\star = \beta F^{-1}(w)$. \end{definition} The idea under effective images is to simulate the training conditions by artificially injecting the noise that approximates SGD.
+In this manner we can visualize how AT controls the conveyed information.
 In~\Cref{fig:inv_all_model} we show some examples.
-Interestingly, robust features are not always good features: in fact, due to the poor diversity of the dataset (CIFAR-10), the feature \textit{color green} is highly correlated with class \textit{frog}.
+Interestingly, robust features are not always good features: in fact, due to the poor diversity of the dataset (CIFAR-10), the feature \textit{color green} is highly correlated with class \textit{frog}.}

-\paragraph{AT reduces the information in the weights} We showed that AT reduces effective information about $x$ in the \emph{activation}.
-However,~\cite{achille2019information} showed that to have guarantees about generalization and invariance to nuisances at test time one has to control the trade off between sufficiency for the task and information the weights have about the dataset.
-A natural question to ask is whether reducing information in the activations implies reducing information in the weights, that is the mutual information $\beta I(w; D)$ between the weights and the dataset.
-The connection between weights and activation is given by the following formula:

-Decreasing the Fisher Information that the weights contain about the training set decreases the effective information between inputs and activations.
-However, the vice-versa may not be true in general.
-In fact, it is sufficient that $\norm{ \nabla_x f_w }$ decreases.
-Indeed, this fact was used in several works to enhance model robustness~\cite{virmaux2018lipschitz, fazlyab2019efficient}.
-However, as we show in~\Cref{fig:fisher_cifar}, AT reduces information in the features as the embedding defined by $|F_w^{-1}|$, that is, the log-variance of parameters is increased when increasing the $\varepsilon$ applied on training.
-Experiments are done with a ResNet-18 on CIFAR-10.
-Interestingly, this provides the evidence that it is possible to achieve robustness without reducing $\norm{ \nabla_x f_w }$.